-The location, material and configuration of the chimney stack is very important to the operation of the heater.
+The location and configuration of the chimney stack is very important to the operation of the stove.
 A long, straight chimney stack will ensure a strong draft for correct operation.
-The diameter of the chimney must be what is specified and we recommend using stainless steel chimney sections.
-We further recommend that the length of your chimney is a straight 5-6ft run with a minimum of 4ft long and a maximum of 6ft for 3" diameter chimneys and 8ft for 4" diameter chimneys.
-Avoid using elbows and if necessary, use 45 degree elbows and allow for as much straight pipe as possible with a minimum of 12" (28 cm) from the top of the heater.
-There is no connector to connect the chimney pipe to the heater.
-There is a flue collar already attached to the top of the heater and the pipe can attach by squeezing the pipe into an oval shape and fitting it over the flue collar.
+The diameter of the chimney must be what is specified and we recommend using only stainless steel chimney sections.
+We further recommend that the length of your chimney is a straight 5-6ft run with a minimum of 4ft long and a maximum of 8ft.
+Avoid using elbows and if necessary, use 45 degree elbows and allow for as much straight pipe as possible with a minimum of 24" (28 cm) from the top of the heater.
+There is no connector to connect the chimney pipe to the stove.
+There is a flue collar already attached to the top of the stove and the pipe can attach by squeezing the pipe into an oval shape and fitting it over the flue collar.